wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

    * <a target="_blank" href="https://wilsonmar.github.io/tableau/">Tableau (a Salesforce company)</a>
    <br /><br />

-QUESTION: Where is Amazon on the transition from ELT to ETL to Streaming?
+QUESTION: Where is Amazon on the transition from ELT to ETL to Streaming and from Schema on write to Schema on Read?

 Below is an alphabetical list of third-party databases cloud customers can install in AWS like (some like they used to do on-prem):